 Sometimes, the issue is not directly related to a mistake.
 Sometimes, the issue is with the lack of documentation of the changes.

-For instance, if you decide to substitute a certain material with something else that has completely different maintenance and replacement cycle, not updating the final documents can result in improper handling from the maintenance team.
+For instance, if you decide to substitute a certain material with something else that has a completely different maintenance and replacement cycle, not updating the final documents can result in improper handling from the maintenance team.

 Aside from being thorough with your documentation, you can also use a digital file management system that will allow you and your team to update the documentation in real-time.